 The National Standard of Canada for Mental-Health and Well-Being for Post-Secondary Students is a set of flexible, voluntary guidelines designed to help post-secondary institutions support the mental health and well-being of the student population.
 It has the following objectives:

-Tools have been developed to guide establishments in implementing the Standard.
+Several tools have been developed to guide institutions in implementing the Standard.

 The Centre for Innovation in Campus Mental Health has prepared a toolkit to help understand the various components of the Standard and support its implementation.

-Insights on Implementation of the National Standard for Mental Health and Well-being of Post-Secondary Students
+Overview of the implementation of the National Standard of Canada for Mental Health and Well-being for Postsecondary Students

 Did you find this content useful?